2021 Israeli legislative election: Background

 According to the coalition agreement signed between Likud and Blue and White in 2020, elections were to be held 36 months after the swearing-in of the 35th government, making 23 May 2023 the last possible election date.
 However, Israeli law stipulates that if the 2020 state budget was not passed by 23 December 2020, the Knesset would be dissolved, and elections would be held by 23 March 2021.

 On 2 December 2020, the Knesset passed the preliminary reading of a bill to dissolve the current government by a vote of 61–54.
 On 21 December 2020, the Knesset failed to pass a bill to avoid dispersal by a vote of 47–49.
 Since the Knesset had failed to approve the 2020 state budget by the required deadline, at midnight IST on 23 December 2020, the government coalition collapsed, and the 23rd Knesset was officially dissolved.
 In accordance with the law that the election must be held within 90 days after the dissolution of the Knesset, the date for elections to the 24th Knesset was automatically set for 23 March 2021.
 Netanyahu was reported as facing a strong challenge from opposition parties.

 Electoral system

 The 120 seats in the Knesset were elected by closed list proportional representation in a single nationwide constituency.
 The electoral threshold for this election was 3.25%.

 Surplus-vote agreements

 Two parties could sign a surplus vote agreement that allowed them to compete for leftover seats as if they were running together on the same list.
 The Bader–Ofer method slightly favours larger lists, meaning that alliances are more likely to receive leftover seats than parties would be individually.
 If the alliance receives leftover seats, the Bader–Ofer calculation is applied privately, to determine how the seats are divided among the two allied lists.

-The following lists signed surplus vote-sharing agreements for the 2021 election:
+The following parties signed surplus vote-sharing agreements for the 2021 election: